schnerring/schnerring.github.io/content/blog/use-obs-and-ffmpeg-to-create-gif-like-screencasts/index.md

 - Set **Encoder** to `x264`
 - I chose `CRF` **Rate Control** on `23` for simplicity.
 Try lower values to increase quality.
 - The CPU Usage Preset `placebo` will slow down encoding significantly and murder your CPU.
 But it will result in better compression.
-- I usually use **Tune** `stillimage` because the picture in many of my videos don't change much in-between frames
+- I usually use **Tune** `stillimage` because the picture in many of my videos doesn't change a lot in-between frames

 ![OBS Output Settings](obs-settings-output.jpg)